ykfre/BsodSurvivor/README.md

 3. Jump to a previous line in the function - include calling needed destructors.

    Useful in order to reexamine what some code do again and again.
+4. Run expression evaluation from a file including templates/default parameters and so on, which Windbg doesn't support.

 This project is a fork of LLVM 10.